thesyncim/condomngr/README.md

 - **Payment Tracking**: Record and track payments from residents
 - **Expense Management**: Track condo expenses by category
 - **Dashboard**: Overview of residents, payments, and expenses
+- **Search Functionality**: Quickly find residents, payments, and expenses with real-time search
+- **Data Validation**: Input validation for all forms to ensure data integrity
+- **Data Import/Export**: Export database to JSON and import from JSON files for backup and migration
+- **Report Generation**: Export payments and expenses reports to CSV
+- **Charts & Visualizations**: View payment trends and expense breakdown with interactive charts
 - **Single Binary**: All resources are embedded in a single Go binary

 ## Technologies Used